Skip to content

 #Knowledge Items: Structured External Memory

-Knowledge Items (KIs) are the persistent memory layer.
-Unlike conversation history (which is ephemeral), KIs carry across all sessions and all projects.
+Knowledge Items (KIs) are the memory that sticks around.
+Conversation history disappears.
+KIs don't.
+They carry across all sessions and all projects.

 >KI Structure